Hugius/FabiEngine3D/doc/markdown/ASSETS.md

 - Bit depth: **24**
 - Blend maps are used to render and mix multiple textures onto a terrain mesh.
-- Each texel (R,G,B) of the blend map corresponds to a different diffuse/normal map.
+- Each pixel (R,G,B) of the blend map corresponds to a different diffuse/normal map.
 - In total you can use up to 10 different images:
   - 1x height map
   - 1x blend map